 Infectious diseases fellows are actively involved in research projects.
-During the fellowship, eight months are available for required research.
+During the two-year fellowship, eight months are available for research.
 Fellow projects depend on previous experience, research interests and projects that are in progress in the laboratories of the faculty members.

 The UC Division of Infectious Diseases has a wide range of research activities in which fellows can participate.
 Whether your interest is clinical investigation, cellular immunology or molecular microbiology, there are faculty members actively involved in ongoing research in these areas.